hegelmax/php-env-secured/README.md

 # 🚀 Quick Start

-## 1. Include the EnvSecuredConfig module
+## 1. Include the EnvSecured module

 Place the `env_secured/` directory anywhere inside your project and add: